 After this ‘rigorous’ questionnaire they will offer you to take hold of a knife that matches your preferences.
 Having the right feel is the ultimate defining factor for many chefs.

 Cheapo tip: Bring cash.
 Top-quality Japanese knives can be very expensive (we’re talking tens of thousands of yen), but most businesses are willing to give a discount if you pay in cash.
+Also see our detailed guide to buying a knife in Kappabashi.

 Whichever restaurant you walk by in Japan, there is a good chance you will see some plastic food samples on display at the entrance.
 These mouth-watering displays have surely convinced many of us to try some delicious cuisine.